eQuery/eQuery/README.md

 ----------

-If you have any questions, please feel free to ask on the [Developing jQuery Core forum](http://forum.jquery.com/developing-jquery-core) or in #jquery on irc.freenode.net.
+If you have any questions, please feel free to ask on the [Developing eQuery Core forum](http://forum.equery.com/developing-equery-core) or in #equery on irc.freenode.net.